RUNTON PARISH COUNCIL ANNUAL REPORT

 Several Parish Councillors represent us on other bodies: The Village Hall Committee, The Ploughlet Charity, The Runton Parish History Society, The Safer Neighbourhood Action Panel, and other organisations that meet on an ad hoc basis.
 Their contribution is considerable, usually unseen, and invaluable.

-As always the maintenance of the Commons represents the largest ongoing expense of the Parish.
-The programme of care produced more pleasing results in the past year, and we are indebted to the many volunteers who continue to undertake work to supplement the actions of our contractors.
+As always, the maintenance of the Commons represents the largest ongoing expense of the Parish, we are indebted to the many volunteers who continue to undertake work to supplement the actions of our contractors.
+The amenity of this tourist area is much enhanced by their efforts on the commons and elsewhere.
+The contribution made by individuals to village life, ranging from litter picking, to raising money for the air ambulance is very much valued and appreciated.

 We continued to support other contributors to our villages notably the Parochial Church Council, and the Royal British Legion.

 The condition of many of the allotments continues to be of concern.
-Despite the issue of new tenancy agreements, too many holders choose to disregard the real reasons behind their existence.
-A new Allotments Committee has been created to provide an enhanced monitoring and development regime and an impetus for improvement.
+Despite clear tenancy agreements, too many holders choose to disregard the real reasons behind their existence.
+The Allotments Committee has continued to monitor the situation .

 Finally, I would like to thank all our Councillors for their help during the last year, and most especially Barbara, our Clerk, for her sterling work and encouragement.